twtiger/gosecco/docs/seccomp-policy-language.md

   - Greater or equal to (>=)
   - Less than (<)
   - Less than or equal to (<=)
-  - Bits set (this operator will mask the left hand side with the right hand, and return true if the result has any bits set) (&)
 - Inclusion:
   in(arg0, 1,2,3,4)
   notIn(arg0, 1, 2, 3, 4)